Skip to Main Content

 What are this year’s biggest holiday travel health risks?

 Holiday cheer isn’t the only thing in the air.
-Cases of influenza, RSV (respiratory syncytial virus) and COVID are rising ahead of the holidays.
-In the U.S., emergency room visits for the viruses collectively recently reached their highest levels since February, according to the Centers for Disease Control and Prevention (CDC).
-Large holiday gatherings, crowded travel conditions and more time indoors can increase the chance of viruses spreading.
+Large holiday gatherings, crowded travel conditions, and more time indoors can increase the chance of viruses spreading.

 How do I stay safe and healthy while traveling?

 1. Make sure you’re up to date on vaccinations.
-Vaccines are the most effective way you can protect yourself against infectious respiratory illness, including flu, COVID and RSV.
-The CDC offers the following vaccine guidance:
+Vaccines are the most effective way you can protect yourself against infectious respiratory illness, including flu, COVID, and RSV.

 2. Keep washing your hands.
 Proper hand washing is still one of the best ways to protect yourself and others from getting sick.
-Need a primer?
-The CDC offers guidelines on how and when to wash your hands.
 For times when you don’t have access to soap and water, pack a bottle of hand sanitizer that contains at least 60 percent alcohol.

 3. Stay hydrated, especially if you’re flying or visiting a warm climate.
 Low humidity levels and oxygen pressure on airplanes can leave you dehydrated.
 A few simple tips can help ensure you get enough fluids: